Liver-specific Prkn knockout mice are more susceptible to diet-induced hepatic steatosis and insulin resistance

 PARKIN is an E3 ubiquitin ligase that regulates mitochondrial quality control through a process called mitophagy.
 Recent human and rodent studies suggest that loss of hepatic mitophagy may occur during the pathogenesis of obesity-associated fatty liver and contribute to changes in mitochondrial metabolism associated with this disease.
 Whole-body Prkn knockout mice are paradoxically protected against diet-induced hepatic steatosis; however, liver-specific effects of Prkn deficiency cannot be discerned in this model due to pleotropic effects of germline Prkndeletion on energy balance and subsequent protection against diet-induced obesity.
 We therefore generated the first liver-specific Prkn knockout mouse strain (LKO) to directly address the role of hepatic Prkn.

-These data demonstrate that PARKIN contributes to mitochondrial homeostasis in liver and plays a protective role against the pathogenesis of hepatic steatosis and insulin resistance.
+These data demonstrate that PARKIN contributes to mitochondrial homeostasis in the liver and plays a protective role against the pathogenesis of hepatic steatosis and insulin resistance.